Riane Eisler in her new book “Tomorrows Children”

 if EPA’s threshold were updated to take account of the most

-current science on the effects of lead in children.—At low doses, mercury exposure can produce impairments in
+current science on the effects of lead in children.—At low doses, mercury

 language ability, attention, and memory; at high doses it can